liamdickson-uni/group-h-sem/use-cases/use-case-1.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 1 Produce a Report of All Countries in a Specified Continent

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As a *Global Marketing Manager* I would like to see a list of all the countries in a continent organised by largest population to smallest so that I can identify the most to least populous countries in a continent.
+This would allow me to decide which nations it would be most advantageous to launch our products in first in each continental region.

 ### Scope